-The urge to socialise is as essential and fundamental to us as food, clothing, shelter, recreation, and sex.
+The urge to socialize is as essential and fundamental to us as food, clothing, shelter, recreation, and sex.

-Living in isolation is hard because we crave a human connection—that’s what makes us feel connected with others.
+Living in isolation is hard because we crave a human connection, which makes us feel connected with others.

 That’s why the easiest way to punish someone is to isolate him.